yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 # Lessons
+- Don't use helpers
+- Don't use underscores to identify scope
 - Try to keep dependencies to a minimum
 - Check your `$context` first
 - Depend on interfaces instead of classes